salkar/inkwell/README.md

 @user.unfavorite @post
 ```

-To check that post/comment enters in favorites:
+To check if post/comment is in favorites:

 ```ruby
 @user.favorite? @post
 ```

-To return favorite line, consisting of favorited posts and comments:
+To get favorite line, consisting of favorited posts and comments:

 ```ruby
 @user.favoriteline(:last_shown_obj_id => nil, :limit => 10, :for_user => nil)